Are you looking for the best weekend trips from Pittsburgh, Pennsylvania? This guide has you covered!

 Hocking Hills State Park is packed with things to enjoy.
 See fall foliage turn color, take a guided wintry walk to look for owls, discover rushing waterfalls in the spring, and kayak in the summer.

-There are plenty of activities to do all year round, whether you’re looking for an adventure or a relaxing time.
+There are plenty of activities to do all year, whether you’re looking for an adventure or a relaxing time.
 Hocking Hills has a visitor’s center and a lodge, and it also hosts festivals and annual events throughout the year.